sensu/sensu-docs/content/sensu-go/6.3/web-ui/view-manage-resources.md

 Click an entity name to view information about associated events, system properties, and labels and annotations.

+## Manage services

+The Services page includes a module to help you build and configure service entities with service components and rule templates for business service monitoring (BSM).
+Read [Build business service monitoring][2] for details about the web UI BSM module.

 ## Manage silences

 The Silences page lists all active silences for the namespace.
+The top row of the silences list includes options for filtering and sorting silences on the page.

 Use the Silences page to create and clear silences for individual events, by check or subscription name, or by entity.
 You can also silence checks and entities from their respective pages in the web UI.
 To silence more than one check or entity at a time, click to select the checkbox next to the check or entity name.